shahamitr/parichay/docs/development/COLOR_CONTRAST_COMPLIANCE.md

 # Color Contrast Compliance Report

-This document verifies that all color combinations used in the OneTouch BizCard microsite meet WCAG AA accessibility standards.
+This document verifies that all color combinations used in the Parichay microsite meet WCAG AA accessibility standards.

 ## WCAG Standards